we-are-togaether/dbt-dimensional-modelling/README.md

 compute resources in the cloud.
 You can simply create your models on your own local machine and it won't cost you anything.

-The daredevils among us, can delete all the models and start to rebuild them from scratch.
+*Note: The **daredevils** among us, can delete all the models and start to rebuild them from scratch.*

 You can find more information on [DuckDB here](https://duckdb.org/).\
 And if you want to know more about dbt, start by looking [here](https://docs.getdbt.com/docs/introduction)